ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Snowflake Permissions Update.md

 <!-- example: user [de]provisioning - John S -->

-Source Access Request: <!-- link to source  Access Request issue, it should be approved and ready for provisioning -->
+Source Access Request: <!-- link to source  Access Request issue, it should be approved and ready for [de]provisioning -->

 # Creating a New User in Snowflake